 Hastings Secondary College community is exceptionally proud of our team’s SUCCESS and our INNOVATIVE and passionate teachers and staff who have guided and supported our students on this fantastic journey of OPPORTUNITY.

-Hastings Secondary College Robotics delivers a specialist robotics program to all students; students give up their lunchtimes, sports and school holidays to continue to tinker with their robots.
-After recent success at the International Robotics Championships in Houston.
+Hastings Secondary College Robotics delivers a specialist Robotics program to all students; students give up their lunchtimes, sports and school holidays to continue to develop and prototype their robots.
+Our College Robotics team have experienced success at the International Robotics Championships in Houston.

-Robotics is not just a subject for students who want to do robotics in the future; students can transfer a lot of skills to other subjects too.
+Robotics is not just a subject for students who want to do robotics in the future; students can transfer skills to other subjects.

 Our challenge is to continue to raise funding to cover our costs and are seeking your help by way of donation and or commitment to an ongoing partnership/sponsorship of our robotics program.